espressif/esp-idf/docs/en/get-started-cmake/get-started-devkitc.rst

 * 1 × USB A / micro USB B cable
 * 1 × PC loaded with Windows, Linux or Mac OS

+If you want to start using this board right now, go directly to Section `Start Application Development`_.

 Overview
 --------